lminsky/9th-Grade-CS/2018-2019/A Band/README.md

 Room G145B

 ### Course Description
 In this course students will explore a variety of topics within Computer Science.
 We will start with a unit on web development and create simple websites using HTML and CSS.
 We will then focus on programming using the p5 Javascript library with the goal of creating a basic Pong-style game.
-AFinally we will explore physical computer using the Arduino microcontroller.
+Finally we will explore physical computer using the Arduino microcontroller.
 Students will work to better understand the capabilities and constraints of software systems.

 ### Texts & Software
 There is no textbook for this course.
 Any required material will be distributed either as a handout or posted online.